-☐ Cell wall and plasma membrane;
+- Cell wall and plasma membrane;

+- Cytoplasm;

-☐ Cytoplasm; ☐ Nucleus.
+- Nucleus.

 Cell wall.
 The outer structure of most plant cells is a dead and rigid layer called cell wall.
 It is mainly composed of carbohydrates such as cellulose, pectin, hemicelluloses and lignin and certain fatty substances like waxes.
-Ultra structurally cell wall is found to consist of a microfibrillar network lying in a gel - like matrix.
+The cell wall constitutes a kind of exoskeleton that provides protection and mechanical support to the plant cell.
+It determines the shape of plant cell and prevents it from desiccation.